Payton Smith: Career

 After Smith moved to Nashville, Cannon began to introduce him to many accomplished Nashville-based songwriters, including Jim McCormick, Ronnie Bowman, Marla Cannon-Goodman, and Larry McCoy.
 Through learning from and working with these writers, Smith cultivated a catalogue of more than 500 songs.
 Cannon also connected him with Clay Bradley, then a Vice President at BMI, who in 2017 would co-found the artist development and music publishing company, Eclipse Music Group, where Smith would eventually sign his first publishing agreement in 2018.

 Shortly after signing with Eclipse, he was invited to play at the BMI stage at Hard Rock Cafe at CMA Fest.
 The performance caught the attention of Big Machine Label Group CEO, Scott Borchetta, who was walking by but was struck by Smith's talent and "stopped in his tracks" to watch the set."
 Borchetta requested that Smith send him a few demos, and was so impressed by them that he offered Smith a record deal.

-Smith released his self-titled debut EP with BMLG on October 4, 2019, and charted in the top 20 on Apple Music in the first day.
+Smith released his self-titled debut EP with Nashville Harbor (formerly BMLG) on October 4, 2019, and charted in the top 20 on Apple Music in the first day.
 On March 9, 2020, his single "Like I Knew You Would" was released to country radio.

 In January 2020, CMT's annual Listen Up campaign selected Smith as one of 17 promising new artists to watch.

 At 20, Smith has shared the stage with acts such as Brad Paisley, Florida Georgia Line and Lady Antebellum.
 He made his Grand Ole Opry debut on February 23, 2020.

 Until restrictions on public gatherings were put in place due to COVID-19, Smith was slated to join Scotty McCreery on Chris Young's 2020 Town Ain't Big Enough tour.
 Smith has been sheltering-in-place in Nashville, writing new music and participating in various live-streams.